RomeoBiancalani/RandomOralQuestionGenerator/README.md

 # RandomOralQuestionGenerator
-A program designed by a student for teachers to handle oral questions.
+A program designed by some student for teachers to handle oral tests.

 ## To Run
 ```